Chandler Kinney

 Chandler Kinney (born August 3, 2000) is an American actress and singer.
-She is best known for her role as Willa in Disney's Z-O-M-B-I-E-S franchise and Tabby Haworthe in Pretty Little Liars: Original Sin.
+She is best known for her role as Willa in Disney's Zombies franchise and Tabby Haworthe in Pretty Little Liars (2022–2024).

 Early life and education

 Kinney was born on August 3, 2000, in Sacramento, California.
 She started dancing when she was three, and is trained in tap, jazz and hip-hop.
 She studied dance at the Debbie Allen Dance Academy.
 She began acting at age nine.
 She also has a black belt in martial arts.

 Kinney and her mother founded the organization Chandler's Friends, which helps disadvantaged youths.
 She was homeschooled, and took a gap year before she studied at UCLA.
+She majored in psychology at UCLA, but left school to film Pretty Little Liars.

 Career

 Throughout her early acting career, she had guest roles on the Disney Channel shows Girl Meets World and K.C.
 Undercover, and the Nickelodeon show The Haunted Hathaways.
 Her first major role was as Catherine Dillman in Gortimer Gibbon's Life on Normal Street.
 She then went on to star as Riana Murtaugh in Lethal Weapon.
-In 2020, she joined the Z-O-M-B-I-E-S franchise as Willa, a werewolf who first appears in Zombies 2.
+In 2020, she joined the Zombies franchise as Willa, a werewolf who first appears in Zombies 2.

-In July 2021, Kinney was announced to be starring in Pretty Little Liars: Original Sin, a 2022 spinoff of Pretty Little Liars.
+In July 2021, Kinney was announced to be starring in Pretty Little Liars, a 2022 spinoff of the 2010 television series of the same name.
 It was announced she would be playing Tabby, an aspiring director and horror movie buff.